 fragmenting Washington forests and new homes built in wildland areas are increasing risk.

 Retroactively, one might acknowledge that the Teanaway Valley is a difficult place for a neighborhood.
-The 20-Year Forest Health Strategic Plan: Eastern Washington itself recognizes this particular watershed as one of the many higher priority areas across the state due, in part, to its fire risk.
+The 20-Year Forest Health Strategic Plan itself recognizes this particular watershed as one of the many higher priority areas across the state due, in part, to its fire risk.

 Forty years ago, when home construction began here, our climate was not changing the way it is today and people were less aware that developing in wild areas like this would increase wildfire suppression challenges.
 Our state has learned hard lessons since then.

-To reduce risks to these many existing communities the forest health strategic plan proposes more mechanical treatments and controlled burns in wildland-urban interface areas.
+To reduce risks to such communities the forest health strategic plan proposes more mechanical treatments and controlled burns in wildland-urban interface areas.
 This brings us to the second thing that the Wagon Wheel community had going for it.

 As the fire initially grew, firefighters had come through the shaded fuel break and decided that they would attempt to stop this edge of the fire’s progression here.
 The reduced fuel levels would lessen the intensity of the fire and it was the first place where they would be able to safely position firefighters.
 In additions, those roads could provide a means of escape.
 Crews then cleaned up areas in need of additional attention and extended the fuel break miles in either direction.